 I’m quite lucky because I work in the events industry so my colleagues understand that I want to attend events that will support my professional development.
 I also attend a lot of events for my work itself particularly when I am asked to source venues and meet new suppliers.
 This means that I am not always in the office.
-As I said this is completely accepted in my current role but in previous jobs this scenario certainly would not have been the case.
+As I said this is entirely accepted in my current role, but in previous jobs, this scenario certainly would not have been the case.

-The events industry has loads and loads of exhibitions, the marketing industry has a few and of course there are always exhibitions for the hospitality industry and travel sector.
+The events industry has loads and loads of exhibitions, the marketing industry has a few, and of course, there are always exhibitions for the hospitality industry and travel sector.
 All of which are relevant to our industry too!
-There is certainly an increase in exhibitions specifically for assistants.
-They are normally free to attend, many of the shows offer a hosted buyer scheme which includes free transport and accommodation for overseas exhibitions and most have a training programme along with the exhibition itself.
-I attended a few training sessions while at EIBTM and even though I am an EA I definitely took something away from each speaker.
+There is undoubtedly an increase in exhibitions specifically for assistants.
+They are generally free to attend, many of the shows offer a hosted buyer scheme which includes free transport and accommodation for overseas exhibitions and most have a training programme along with the exhibition itself.
+I attended a few training sessions while at EIBTM and even though I am an EA I took something away from each speaker.